Here's how to watch the 2022 Super Bowl LVI

 This year, the Super Bowl falls on Feb.
 13, aka Valentine's Day weekend.
 Super Bowl LVI's halftime show is set to make music history, with Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar all performing together for the first time.
 Collectively, the performers will be bringing 43 Grammy awards to the stage at Inglewood's SoFi Stadium.

-While the two teams facing off at this year's Super Bowl have yet to be determined, the eight teams remaining in the running this year are the Green Bay Packers, Kansas City Chiefs, Tampa Bay Buccaneers, Buffalo Bills, Los Angeles Rams, Tennessee Titans, San Francisco 49ers and the Cincinnati Bengals.
+While the two teams facing off at this year's Super Bowl have yet to be determined, the four teams still in the running for a shot at the Vince Lombardi trophy are the Kansas City Chiefs, Los Angeles Rams, San Francisco 49ers and the Cincinnati Bengals.

 Keep reading to find out everything you need to know about how to watch Super Bowl LVI in 2022.